OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 Setting up Burp to proxy your traffic is pretty straightforward.
 We assume that you have an iOS device and workstation connected to a Wi-Fi network that permits client-to-client traffic.
 If client-to-client traffic is not permitted, you can use usbmuxd to connect to Burp via USB.

-Portswigger provides a good [tutorial on setting up an iOS device to work with Burp](https://support.portswigger.net/customer/portal/articles/1841108-configuring-an-ios-device-to-work-with-burp "Configuring an iOS Device to Work With Burp") and a [tutorial on installing Burp's CA certificate to an iOS device ](https://support.portswigger.net/customer/portal/articles/1841109-installing-burp-s-ca-certificate-in-an-ios-device "Installing Burp's CA Certificate in an iOS Device").
+PortSwigger provides a good [tutorial on setting up an iOS device to work with Burp](https://support.portswigger.net/customer/portal/articles/1841108-configuring-an-ios-device-to-work-with-burp "Configuring an iOS Device to Work With Burp") and a [tutorial on installing Burp's CA certificate to an iOS device ](https://support.portswigger.net/customer/portal/articles/1841109-installing-burp-s-ca-certificate-in-an-ios-device "Installing Burp's CA Certificate in an iOS Device").

 #### Bypassing Certificate Pinning